taitulism/timeout-worker/README.md

 &nbsp;

 ## Why?
-When the current tab loses focus the browser throttles its timeouts and they become inaccurate when setting short timeout periods.
+When the browser's current tab loses focus, the browser throttles the tab's timeouts and they become inaccurate, especially when setting short timeout periods (like in a ticking clock or a metronome).
 This behavior is inconsistent between different browsers and the subject is not well documented.

 Using a web-worker for setting timeouts eliminates this issue.